rotki/rotki/docs/api.rst

    .. _history_base_entry_schema_section:

-   :reqjson string event_identifier: This is an identifier that could be common between multiple history base entries so that entries identifying a single event can be grouped.
-For ethereum transactions for example it's the transaction hash.
+   :reqjson string tx_hash: This is the transaction hash of the evm event
    :reqjson int sequence_index: This is an index that tries to provide the order of history entries for a single event_identifier.
    :reqjson int timestamp: The timestamp of the entry
    :reqjson string location: The location of the entry.
 Such as "ethereum", "optimism", etc.